patte/fly-tailscale-exit/README.md

   - returns `200` when the node is connected to the tailnet, `503` otherwise
 - [x] self-healing: the container exits if `tailscaled` dies, so Fly restarts the machine
 - [x] CI: `shellcheck`, `hadolint`, image build, and a no-secrets `healthz` smoke test
+- [x] published to GHCR as a cosign-signed image (SLSA provenance + SBOM), so you can deploy without cloning
 - [x] weekly GitHub Action to auto-update `tailscale`, gated on CI, opening an issue on failure
 - [x] Dependabot for the base image and GitHub Actions